koinotice/genv/gitbook/usage/configuration.md

 ## Environment Variables

-_Lowcal_ uses environment variables exclusively for all configuration parameters, many of which are passed directly to the underlying containers.
+_Harpoon_ uses environment variables exclusively for all configuration parameters, many of which are passed directly to the underlying containers.

-For details, explore the [`docker-compose.yml`](docker-compose.yml) at the root of this repository, and the `.yml` files for each included service in `services/*`.
+For details, explore the [`docker-compose.yml`](../../docker-compose.yml) at the root of this repository, and the `.yml` files for each included service in `services/*`.

 ## Custom Domain

-You can configure _Lowcal_ to use your own domain:
+You can configure _Harpoon_ to use your own domain:

 ```bash
 export CUSTOM_DOMAIN="example.com"